DisnakeCommunity/disnake-ext-components/readme.md

 Contributing
 ------------
-Any contributions are welcome, feel free to open an issue or pull request if you'd like to see something added.
+Any contributions are welcome, feel free to open an issue or submit a pull request if you'd like to see something added.
 Contribution guidelines will come soon, and hopefully I'll figure out how to do some simple CI to automatic black/pyright/mypy up and running.